ChetHarrison/rx-array/README.md

 ### rx-array

 Adds the Map/Reduce functions to the Array prototype so you can play with this style.
 Once your comfortable with this kind of style in a synchronous collection such as an Array.
 Then check out [RxJS](https://github.com/Reactive-Extensions/RxJS) to learn how the identical style can be applied to asynchronous collections like event streams.

+#### Basic Usage

+From the command line in your project directory

+`npm install rx-array`

+From your JS code

+`require('rx-array');`

+No need to save the reference as the global Array object prototype now has the additional functions.
+The following functions are now available from any array

+* map
+* filter
+* mergeAll
+* flatMap
+* reduce
+* zip

 #### Parse JSON like a champ